 SurfsharkVPN is a solid choice with comparable performance to most VPNs on the market.
 It offers a variety of additional features like obfuscation, split tunneling, multi-hop, unlimited simultaneous device connections, and more if you opt for one of their more expensive tiers.
 Like most VPNs, however, it fails the kill switch test, so your system could leak your IP address if you reboot it or the software crashes.
 It also doesn't allow for P2P downloads on many of its servers worldwide, so if you're in an unsupported region, you'll have to connect to a server elsewhere, likely slowing your connection down in the process.

-Surfshark logs your personal IP address when you connect to one of its servers, which is an issue if you don't want your VPN service to collect more personal information than it needs to.
-While they claim to delete the logs 15 minutes after you end your session, it's impossible to verify.
-Other options like Mullvad or IVPN have a better reputation for privacy policies, but there's always a risk when connecting to any VPN, regardless of their track record.
-For more information, check out our article about VPN privacy.
+Surfshark logs your personal IP address when you connect to one of its servers, which is an issue if you don't want your VPN service to collect more personal information than necessary.
+Other options, like Mullvad or IVPN, have significantly better privacy policies and business practices.

 Peer-to-peer services are blocked in several countries.
 You can see the complete list on Surfshark's website.